GPS Fundamentals

 tester-fast hot start.pdf

-either predict reference variations or maintain the frequency reference with
+variations or maintain the frequency reference with known performance.

-absolute time or frequency reference and must make time hypothesis which are
+frequency reference and must make time hypothesis which are validated against

-validated against the GPS signal itself to ensure local receiver time
+the GPS signal itself to ensure local receiver time predictions remain within

-predictions remain within suitable tolerances.
-This requires the receiver to
+suitable tolerances.
+This requires the receiver to periodically activate and

 [HSGPS(High Sensivity GPS)]